dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered.md

 <img src="pictures/Layered View.png" width="1200" >

 Fig 1.
 Layered View graphic representation (magnifier recommended).
 Layers are represented with different shades of grey.
-Layers contain modules - these are presented as white boxes and they are perceptible as *parts-of* the same parent module if they are contained within the same opaque box (Keep in mind that the submodules of the backend modules (**.domain**, .**repository**, **.dto** and **.api**) are not represented in the [Decomposition View](module_view_decomposition.md), but here, since they are relevant in the layered context.
+Layers contain modules - these are presented as white boxes and they are perceptible as *parts-of* the same parent module if they are contained within the same opaque box (Take note that the submodules of the backend modules (**.domain**, .**repository**, **.dto** and **.api**) are not represented in the [Decomposition View](module_view_decomposition.md), but here, since they are relevant in the layered context.
 Please refer to the [Allocation Implementation View](allocation_view_implementation.md) for a perspective on their locations in the file system).
 All the arrows in this diagram symbolize *is-allowed-to-use* relations.
 Noteworthy relations or exceptions to the guidelines of a typical Layered Arquitecture are prescribed below, in the Element Catalog.

 ## Element Catalog